 Service: The portion of the electrical, gas, water, or sewer system that connects a customer, usually at the meter location, to the utility distribution or supply system.

-Shared right-of-way: An HSR alignment where high-speed trains operate near other transportation systems, such as conventional passenger railroads and freight railroads, sharing portions of the legal right of passage without sharing tracks.
+Shared right-of-way: An HSR alignment where high-speed trains operate near other transportation systems, such as conventional passenger railroads and freight railroads, without sharing tracks.
 Also includes highways.